Thalixte/Google-Earth-Decoder-Optimization-Tools/README.md

 **3) Installation:**

-Download the Google-Earth-Decoder-optimisation-tools.zip archive.
+Download the Google-Earth-Decoder-Optimization-Tools.zip archive.
 In Blender, open the preferences window: Edit > Preferences..., then select the Add-ons tab.
 Click on the Install... button, then browse to the archive you have just downloaded.
 Once installed, enable the addon.
 If everything worked correctly, you should see a new menu in Blender, called "Google Earth Decoder Optimization Tools".

 **4) Usage:**